pgadmin-org/pgadmin4/docs/en_US/erd_tool.rst

 * Save the diagram and open it later to continue working on it.
 * Generate ready to run SQL from the database design.
 * Generate the database diagram for an existing database.
+* Drag and drop tables from browser tree to the diagram.

 .. image:: images/erd_tool.png
     :alt: ERD tool window